Andrés Dorantes de Carranza

 Andrés Dorantes de Carranza (ca. 1500 – 1550s), was an early Spanish explorer in the Americas.
-He was one of the four last survivors of the Narváez expedition, along with Álvar Núñez Cabeza de Vaca, Dorantes' slave Estevanico, and Alonso del Castillo Maldonado.
+He was one of the four last survivors of the Narváez expedition, along with Álvar Núñez Cabeza de Vaca, Alonso del Castillo Maldonado, and Estevanico, Dorantes' slave of African descent.

 Biography

 Dorantes was born in Béjar del Castañar, Salamanca (or possibly in Gibraleón), Spain, ca. 1500.
-His father was Pablo Dorantes and he was raised in a poor hidalgo family.
+His father was Pablo Dorantes and he was raised in a poor hidalgo family of minor Spanish nobility.
 His family was of an ancient lineage and had mayorazgos of quality.
 Carranza traveled to the Americas to enrich himself under Captain Pánfilo de Narváez.
 When the expedition was organized, one boat was placed under the joint command of Dorantes and Alonso del Castillo Maldonado.